-Brücke 49 in Vals is an incredibly humble alpine basecamp of good design, whereby casual luxury and Nordic styling set the tone in a communal row of restored traditional buildings dating in parts back to 1770, each sensitively converted into rooms, suites, apartments and social spaces – all at home high in the mountains.
+Brücke 49 in Vals is an incredibly humble Alpine commune of good design, whereby casual luxury and Nordic styling set the tone in a row of restored traditional buildings dating in parts back to 1770, each sensitively converted into rooms, suites, apartments and social spaces – all at home high in the mountains.

 Vals is certainly no stranger to preservation architecture and good design, this enchanting mountain village attracts internationals like Peter Zumthor, Japanese architects Tadao Ando and Kengo Kuma and the creators of Brücke 49, Swiss-born Ruth Kramer and Danish husband Thomas Schacht: moreover, Vals is a unique place that farmers, craftspeople, creatives, artists, thinkers and good-hearted ordinary folk call home.

 Brücke 49 is a family of forward-thinking hostelry created from the restoration bones of three heritage houses; Pension (House), Herberge (Apartments) Butik (Shop) and Alm (Space).
 Brücke 49 is a casual basecamp of creativity in which to muse, ponder, rest, to make meaningful memories and form truthful friendships.